jeyanandhini/phase-1-Anjura/Chapter1pt1.md

     Combining a group of instructions to form a program.

-# The C Character set
+# ✨The C Character set
 The alphabets, digits and special symbols are the character set.

     Aplabets - A,B.....Y,Z